olwal2025/AhendaOlwal-PortfolioWebsite/README.md

 # Personal Portfolio Website

 Welcome to my Personal Portfolio Website!
 This site showcases my skills, background and achievements in various fields; including Social Media Management, AI, Philanthropy and Web Development.

-## Features
+## Sections
 - **About Me** – A brief introduction to who I am and what my interests are.
 - **Skills** – An overview of my expertise in different domains.
 - **Education** – Details of my academic background and certifications.